open-telemetry/opentelemetry-python-contrib/sdk-extension/opentelemetry-sdk-extension-aws/README.rst

-This library provides components necessary to configure the OpenTelemetry SDK for tracing with AWS X-Ray.
+This library provides components necessary to configure the OpenTelemetry SDK for tracing with AWS X-Ray. -lil matey

 Installation
 ------------